 Please remember to let us know if you decide to relocate.
 It is also useful for us to have a record of your telephone number.

-Reading Passage 'Auston Health Centre Patient Information Leaflet' has seven sections, A-G.
+Reading Passage 'Causton Health Centre Patient Information Leaflet' has seven sections, A-G.

 Which paragraph contains the following information?